cameron5906/iou-beer/README.md

 #### Commands

 ```
+@person :beer: - Gives a person a beer directly

+@person :beer:? - Gets the amount of beers owed by one person

 @iou_beers list [with prices] - List of people who owe you beers, how many, and optionally the prices they pay

 @iou_beers iou [with prices] - List of people who you owe beers to, how many, and optionally the prices you'd pay